betaglot/plantabeta/docs/reference/Route/RouteSpace/Overview.md

 # <route>Route Space</route>

-> The Space that a Planter moves through while following a RouteLine.
+> The Space that a Planter moves through while following a RouteCurve.

 ## Route Space Properties